This article was updated on August 5, 2018.

 Most HR leaders are masters at understanding people, but that isn't enough to make your business successful.
 The first thing that a leader must do is understand the business.
 Harvard Business Review points out that organizations with high levels of success had HR leaders who came up through line management.

 When you understand the true nature of the business, then you can begin the other tasks of HR management, like bringing the right people on board.

 Finding the Right People

 Frequently, recruiting is separated from the business partner function of HR.
-From an Inc.com article, Michael Alter, CEO of The Tie Bar, explains the critical nature of hiring.
-He says, "It takes patience, proper screening and careful analysis."
+Inc.com reports: "It takes patience, proper screening and careful analysis."
 These tasks must be done by people who understand the actual needs of the business.
 While hiring managers make the final decisions, HR sources and screens the candidates, and also make rules around internal transfers.

 By training managers to understand what to look for in a candidate, HR can help people managers find the right people.
-For instance, Management Guru Jeff Haden suggests, in an Inc.com article, presenting the candidates with the problem they will be tasked to solve should they be hired, to gauge their capabilities.
+For instance, Inc.com suggests presenting the candidates with the problem they will be tasked to solve should they be hired, to gauge their capabilities.
 When everyone knows their role and what they are expected to do, the path becomes clear.

 All the Other Things Will Fall Into Line